-Park City, UT
+Park City, Utah

 Joined Boston Ballet in 2009

 Whitney Jensen began her ballet training in Salt Lake City, Utah.
 At the age of 10, she won a silver medal at Youth America Grand Prix.
 The following year, Jensen won the Hope of America Award.
-At the ages of 11 and 12, Whitney performed the role of Clara with the Radio City Christmas Spectacular in New York City, relocated to NewYork and began training with Valentina Kozlova's Dance Conservatory of NewYork.
+At the ages of 11 and 12, Jensen performed the role of Clara with the Radio City Christmas Spectacular in New York City, relocated to New York and began training with Valentina Kozlova's Dance Conservatory of New York.

 Jensen is a frequent guest artist for events including the 22nd Varna International Ballet Competition Gala; Miami International Ballet Festival; Baltic International Ballet Festival Gala in Riga, Latvia; the World Ballet Star Festival in Seoul, Korea; and The Nutcracker with the Hungarian National Ballet in Budapest, Hungary.

 Jensen joined Boston Ballet in 2009.
 She was promoted to second soloist in 2010 and to soloist in 2011.
 Her repertoire includes, Gamzatti in Florence Clerc's La Bayadère, mazurka variation in La Sylphide; Jiří Kylián's Petite Mort, Falling Angels, Tar and Feathers, Wings of Wax; Jorma Elo's Plan to B, Double Evil, Break the Eyes, Awake Only, Slice to Sharp, Sharper Side of Dark; Blue Bird in Frederick Ashton's The Sleeping Beauty; George Balanchine's Apollo (Polyhymnia), jumping pas de deux in Symphony in 3 Movements, fourth movement in Symphony in C, Tarantella; William Forsythe's The Second Detail; and Wayne McGregor's Chroma.